Semolina: Etymology

+The word "semolina", attested since 1790–1800, is derived from the Italian word semolino, an alteration of semola ('coarse grains', from Latin simila, 'fine flour') with the diminutive suffix -ino.
+The Latin word is of ultimate Semitic origin, with the original meaning of 'to grind into groats'; cf. Arabic samīd (سميد, 'semolina') and Aramaic səmīḏā (ܣܡܻܝܕܳܐ, 'fine flour').

 Production

 Modern milling of wheat into flour is a process that employs grooved steel rollers.
 The rollers are adjusted so that the space between them is slightly narrower than the width of the wheat kernels.
 As the wheat is fed into the mill, the rollers flake off the bran and germ while the starch (or endosperm) is cracked into coarse pieces in the process.
 Through sifting, these endosperm particles, the semolina, are separated from the bran.
 The semolina is then ground into flour.
 This greatly simplifies the process of separating the endosperm from the bran and germ, as well as making it possible to separate the endosperm into different grades because the inner part of the endosperm tends to break down into smaller pieces than the outer part.
 Different grades of flour can thus be produced.

 Types

 Semolina made from hard durum wheat (Triticum turgidum subsp. durum) is pale yellow in color.
 It may be milled either coarse or fine, and both are used in a wide variety of sweet and savory dishes, including many types of pasta.
-Common names in other languages include: